codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-seth/README.md

 #### To Run Tests, run these commands in terminal from lab-seth folder

-1. ) npm run test
+- npm run test
+  - this will populate the database with five examples first then run tests on on the routes

 ## How to use?